namje0/namje_shipwright/README.md

 - Make crew members and animals per-ship
 - Customizable SAIL pet
 - Slotable ship modules that allow for stuff like stratagems
+- Save ship celestial opsition

 ## Bugs
-- Crew members and animals currently do not teleport to the ship spawn on ship swap.
-Crew members will respawn but animals will die.
+- Lounging crew members may not get teleported on a ship swap.
 - Items may be duplicated if overwriting a ship that has items in storage containers that aren't the cargo hold